psidex/3DES/README.md

 # TODO
 - Fix closing lid on delete screen causing 3ds to not wake up in certain situations
 - Show a message when file/dir successfully deleted
-- Find a way to copy/paste files > 2gb

 # Credits
 Thanks to [Pirater12](https://github.com/Pirater12) and [LiquidFenrir](https://github.com/LiquidFenrir) for helping me